keboola/serverless-demo-app/README.md

 ## Environment variables

-It is convenient to save the env vars to `.env` file.
+Locally, it is convenient to save the env vars to `.env` file.
 Each stage has its own set of env vars under common prefix, see [.env.template](https://github.com/keboola/serverless-demo-app/blob/master/src/.en.template).
 The variables are:

 - `DEPLOY_AWS_ACCESS_KEY_ID` - IAM credentials of the user used for service deployment
 - `DEPLOY_AWS_SECRET_ACCESS_KEY` - IAM credentials of the user used for service deployment